derele/Mouse_Eimeria_Field/README.md

 ## [data_products](https://github.com/derele/Mouse_Eimeria_Field/tree/master/data_products)

-Analysis ready datasets to be used (or which have bin used) in research projects:
+Analysis ready datasets to be used (or which have been used) in research projects:

 - [MiceTableMusAliceArticle.csv](https://github.com/derele/Mouse_Eimeria_Field/tree/master/data_products/MiceTableMusAliceArticle.csv): Has been compiled using the script [MiceTableMusAliceArticle.R](https://github.com/derele/Mouse_Eimeria_Field/blob/master/R/input2product/MiceTableMusAliceArticle.R)